ankishb/ml-toolbox/tutorials/ml-short-notes.md

     - sparse feaure
     - deal with multicolinearity problem
 4. `L2`:
+    - `higher lambda, more shrinkage(approx 0)`
+    - `importance`: we don't want our model to be unstable with the addition of any noise.
+Note that, if there is noise in input feature, the coefficient for that feature will change the direction of hyperplane.
     - **Ridge** regression
     - circular shape
     - small weights **if there is any noise in feature, then having small weights generally doesn't effect too much**